 How to Highlight Skills During Your Job Application Process

+You can highlight your computer skills – and other relevant skills – throughout the job search process.
 Adding a skills section to your resume is an easy, handy way to draw attention to your abilities, including your computer skills.

-Examples of Computer Skills
+Top Computer Skills

 Email, Social Media, and Blogging

 Most people with computer access know how to send and receive email, and most have an account on at least one social media platform.
-Using these tools in a professional context, however, may require a bit more.
+Using these tools in a professional context, however, may require a bit more skill and experience.